Venky5451/Axion-Track-Everything/README.md

-# Iotawise
+# Tracker

-Iotawise is an open-source habit tracking app that lets you track daily habits and monitor your activity streaks and progress with little effort.
+Tracker is an open-source habit tracking app that lets you track daily habits and monitor your activity streaks and progress with little effort.

 ![og image](/public/og.jpg)